NomicFoundation/hardhat/docs/advanced/building-plugins.md

 The boilerplate project also has an example on how to extend the Hardhat config.

-We strongly doing this in TypeScript and properly extending the config types.
+We strongly recommend doing this in TypeScript and properly extending the config types.

 An example on how to add fields to the Hardhat config can be found in [`src/index.ts`](https://github.com/nomiclabs/hardhat-ts-plugin-boilerplate/blob/master/src/index.ts).